Our Partnership Board is made up of individuals who care about the Honors College

 Studies and earned her law degree from The Ohio State University School of Law in

-Department of Health and Environmental Control (DHEC) since April 2015.
-Before joining
+Department of Health and Environmental Control.
+Prior to joining Elliott Davis in

-Executive Vice President, General Counsel and Corporate Secretary at the American
+2013, Catherine served as Executive Vice President, General Counsel and Corporate

 Partnership Board since 2012.